Overall Score

 Issues Found

-- No mobile-specific CTAs or touch-friendly design patterns visible; buttons and links may be too small or too close together for thumbs
+- No mobile-specific CTAs or touch-friendly design patterns confirmed; buttons/links may be too small or cramped for thumb navigation on phones (WCAG target size is 48x48px minimum)

 Recommendations